Still looking for that gift that does not involve screen time? We’re reposting our back-to-basics gift ideas post:

 2-3 years: To encourage motor skills, offer tricycles, balls, bubbles, and boxes to crawl into and out of.
 Choose crayons over markers because crayons require a child to exert pressure and therefore develop hand strength.
 Dolls, cars, and sand boxes all foster imagination.
 Don’t forget those indestructible board books so kids can “read” to themselves.
 By now, the plastic squirting fish bath toys you bought your nephew when he was one are probably squirting out black specks of mold instead of water- get him a new set.
 Looking ahead, in the spring a three- year-old may start participating in team sports (although they often go the wrong way down the field) or in other classes such as dance or swimming lessons.
 Give your relatives the gift of a shin guards and soccer ball with a shirt.
 Offer to pay for swim lessons and package a gift certificate with a pair of goggles.

 3-4 years: Now kids engage in elaborate imaginary play.
-If you got your child a doll last year or the year before, they might appreciate a pram for their dolls from somewhere like Play Like Mum now that they’re a bit more imaginative in their thinking.
 They enjoy “dress up” clothes to create characters- super heroes, dancers, wizards, princesses, kings, queens, animals.
 Kids also enjoy props for their pretend play, such as plastic kitchen gadgets, magic wands, and building blocks.
 They become adept at pedaling tricycles or even riding small training-wheeled bikes.
 Other gift ideas include crayons, paint, markers, Play-doh®, or side-walk chalk.
 Children this age understand rules and turn-taking and can be taught simple card games such as “go fish,” “war,” and “matching.”
 Three-year-olds recognize colors but can’t read- so they can finally play the classic board game Candyland, and they can rote count in order to play the sequential numbers game Chutes and Ladders.
 Preschool kids now understand and execute the process of washing their hands independently… one problem… they can’t reach the faucets on the sink.
 A personalized, sturdy step stool will be appreciated for years.

 5-year-olds: Since 5-year-olds can hop on one foot, games like Twister® will be fun.
 Kids this age start to understand time.
 In our world of digital clocks, get your nephew an analog clock with numbers and a minute hand… they are hard to come by.
 Five-year-olds also begin to understand charts— a calendar will also cause delight.
 They can also work jigsaw puzzles with somewhat large pieces.